dezhi-bit/group29-coursework/README.md

 2.2
 Implementing user accounts and access management is using flask_login

-all code is in the suth.py
+All code is in the auth.py

 **Requirement**